‘There is a fate worse than death!’

 Night of the Living Dead is a 1990 American horror feature film directed by Tom Savini.
 It is a remake of George A. Romero’s 1968 horror film of the same name.
 Romero rewrote the original 1968 screenplay co-authored by John A. Russo.

 Barbara (Patricia Tallman: Army of Darkness, Monkey Shines) and her annoying brother, Johnnie (Bill Mosely: The Texas Chainsaw Massacre 2; The Devil’s Rejects) travel by car to visit the grave of their mother.
-At the graveside, Johnnie’s taunts of, “They’re coming to get you, Barbara”, are interrupted by not one but two shambling corpses, a tussle between corpse and male sibling leaving Johnnie dead with a cracked skull.
+At the graveside, Johnnie’s taunts of, “They’re coming to get you, Barbara”, are interrupted by not one but two shambling corpses, a tussle between a corpse and a male sibling leaving Johnnie dead with a cracked skull.
 Barbara flees but after crashing her car, is forced to sprint to the nearest dwelling, a large, remote farmhouse.

 Once there, she finds several previous occupants dead but mobile but is soon aided by another living person seeking sanctuary, Ben (Tony Todd: Candyman; Hatchet).
 Ben has just about kept his cool whereas Barbara is a gibbering wreck.
 With the house barricaded up, they are surprised to find five other survivors, Harry Cooper (Tom Towles: Henry: Portrait of a Serial Killer; The Borrower; ) and his wife, Helen (McKee Anderson), who, despite the racket, had opted to stay out of sight in the cellar.

 Also, holed-up is their daughter, Sarah, who has been bitten and is out cold, plus young locals, Tom (William Butler: Friday the 13th Part VII; Leatherface: The Texas Chainsaw Massacre 3) and Judy Rose (Katie Finneran).